-Employer retaliation can come in a wide variety of forms, but generally it includes any action taken against an employee because the employee has filed an internal complaint of discrimination, filed a charge of discrimination with a government agency, or filed a lawsuit.
+Employer retaliation can come in a wide variety of forms, but generally it includes any action taken against an employee because the employee has filed an internal complaint of discrimination with the company, filed a charge of discrimination with a government agency, or filed a lawsuit.

-Title VII of the Civil Rights, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the Equal Pay Act all prohibit employers from retaliating against an employee due to complaints, claims or other actions legally taken by an employee against their employer.
+Title VII of the Civil Rights, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the Equal Pay Act all prohibit employers from retaliating against employees due to complaints, claims or other actions legally taken by employees against their employers.
 Employees are also protected from retaliation for participating in an investigation of a discrimination or harassment complaint.

 What Constitutes Employer Retaliation?

 Some of the most common examples of employer actions that count as retaliation are: